ArsamAryandoust/ArsamAryandoust/README.md

-Doroud doustan 👋 Committed to develop solutions for tackling climate change using AI.
+Hello world 👋 Committed to develop solutions for tackling climate change using AI.
 Check out my [list of publications](https://scholar.google.com/citations?user=bC7mSGUAAAAJ&hl) for more.
 Also, always happy to chat about new applications and ideas.
 Feel free to [reach out](https://usys.ethz.ch/personen/profil.MjEzNzU5.TGlzdC82MzcsMzIwMTk3MjIy.html).
 Let's utilize AI to turn our world into a better place..